 1. Learn to Detach From Others’ Projections

-Simply cutting ties with anyone who drops negative criticisms that leave you feeling you are a lesser human being would lead to an incredibly lonely existence.
+Simply cutting ties with anyone who drops negative criticism that leaves you feeling you are a lesser human being would lead to an incredibly lonely existence.
 What can better serve you is recognizing when someone might actually be projecting their self-image upon you.

 Projections are often an unconscious way we defend ourselves to feel better emotionally and mentally about those aspects of ourselves we consider to be flawed.
 We attribute the things we don’t like about ourselves to someone else because the pain and discomfort of confessing our own inadequacies are just too great.